earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 [^1]: What is included here are languages with more than 4200 stack overflow survey responses.
 I dropped HTML and SQL because they aren't pacmac-complete.
 And I also dropped Bash and Powershell because their scripting usage makes them less relevant to today's topic.
 See the full results [here](https://survey.stackoverflow.co/2022/#technology-most-loved-dreaded-and-wanted)

-So last developer survey, I wrote this post about [Green VS Brown languages](/blog/brown-green-language) and that when people like a new language, they are judging it from a biased perspective because the new language is used for new development whereas the older languages tend to used in existing projects, which often less exciting.
-Today I'd like to talk about something big that misses: **Langauge tooling is getting better**[^2].
+So last developer survey, I wrote this post about [Green VS Brown languages](/blog/brown-green-language).
+In it, I said that when people like a new programming language, they judge it from a biased perspective because new things get used for new development, whereas the older things get used in existing projects, which are less exciting.
+So today, I’d like to talk about something big that misses: **Langauge tooling is getting better**[^2].

 [^2]: Langauge syntax and semantics also gets better over time as well.
 But its harder to talk about because people have strong opinions.
 Syntactic sugar is good, or its bad.
 Operator overloading is good or its bad.
 Borrow checking is good or unneeded with state of the art GCs.
 Innovation is happening here, but my favorite example of innovation might be your example that we've strayed to far from god (Or K&R).

-## Rising Stakes - Go vs Rust
+## Raising the Stakes - Go vs Rust

-The internet is full of fights about Go vs Rust, two langauges topping the 'Loved' list.
-But I think the interesting thing is actually how similar they are in a batteries included approach to developer experience.
+The internet is full of fights about Go vs. Rust.
+But I think the fascinating thing is actually how similar they are in developer experience.
+They both have a modern, batteries included take on developer tooling.
 You don't need to wonder that best tool to use for testing, or fuzzing or packaging or linting.
-All these things are standardized.
+All these things are standardized and included.
+And this is one reason they are both at the top of the `Loved` list.

-A big difference between working in go and Rust vs some the languages on the dreaded list has nothing to do with the specifics of the language syntax.
+That is, a big difference between working in Go or Rust vs some the languages on the dreaded list has nothing to do with the specifics of the language syntax.
 Instead the differences is the tooling and supporting ecosystem.

 ## Tooling Is The New Syntax

-It's my thesis that the tooling and developer experience for programming languages are getting better over time.
-Innovation happens, new langauges adopt it and its harder for existing langauges to backport it.
+My thesis is that the tooling and developer experience for programming languages is improving over time.
+It goes like this: Tooling innovation happens, new languages adopt and standardize on it, and end up incrementally better than existing languages.
+If you add up enough of these increments, the older languages, which may have pioneered some of these innovations, seem painful and antiquated.

-That's a big claim, but it will make more sense once I give some examples.
+It will make more sense once I give some examples.
 So here is a partial list of programming language innovations that aren't the language's syntax or semantics.

-## Batteries Included Standard Library
+## Batteries-Included Standard Library

-### History

-A standard library is a library of common things that come with the language and are ideally written in the language itself.
-C has libc, and C++ has libcpp but both these feel very minimal compared to the common conception of a batteries included standard library.

-The history is a little unclear to me, but it seems like Python (1991) was the first language to take the stance of really having an extensive standard library.
-Java 1.0 (1996) also came with an extensive standard library (The Java Class Library) and many other languages would follow suite.

-The benefits of being able to do what you want to do without having to roll it yourself or pull in a third party dependencies are hard to overstate.

 > I'm not sure whether it's a blessing or a curse, but expansive standard libraries [are a big improvement].
 It's possible to get a lot done with PHP, Python, and Go without needing to install any third party library.
 They come with json, http client and server, and even database access for the most part.
 >
 > Amir Saeid

+### History

+A standard library is a library of common things that come with the language and are ideally written in the language itself.
+C has libc, and C++ has libcpp but both these feel very minimal compared to the common conception of a batteries-included standard library.

+The history is a little unclear to me, but it seems like Python (1991) was the first language to take the stance of really having an extensive standard library.
+Java 1.0 (1996) also came with an extensive standard library (The Java Class Library), and many other languages would follow suite.

+It's hard to overstate the benefits of getting simple things done without implementing foundational stuff yourself or having to reach for third-party dependencies.

 ### State of the Art: GoLang

 Most modern languages (that aren't JavaScript) now ship with extensive standard libraries.
-In particular though, Go puts special emphasis on its standard library.
-It promises backwards compatibilty, performance and well-thought out implementations.
-Because of this, go developers tend to lean on the standard library more than many other communities and generally hold it in high regard.
+In particular, though, Go puts special emphasis on its standard library.
+It promises backward compatibility, performance, and well-thought-out implementations.
+Because of this, go developers lean on the standard library more than many other communities and generally hold it in high regard.

-## Third Party Package Repository
+## Third-Party Package Repository

 ### History

-Around the time bigger standard libraries became a thing the world-wide-web was also taking off and internet proved to be pretty good at fostering collaboration.
+Around the time more extensive standard libraries became a thing, the world-wide-web was also taking off, and the internet proved to be pretty good at fostering collaboration.

-Eventually you outstrip even the most inclusive of standard libraries and have to build something yourself.
+Eventually, you outstrip even the most inclusive of standard libraries and have to build something yourself.
 Or do you?
-Perl popularized the idea of a global collection of packages with CPAN and nothing has been the same since.
-I think its fair to say that people who used and contributed to CPAN knew that it was a game changer.
+Perl popularized the idea of a global collection of packages with CPAN, and nothing has been the same since.
+I think it's fair to say that people who used and contributed to CPAN knew it was a game-changer.

-CPAN was launched in 1995 (based on CTAN) and by its height in 2003 it had established a new way for people to get things done with software.
-That is glueing together 3rd party componenets.
-So much of modern development now follow this model.
+CPAN was launched in 1995 (based on CTAN), and by its height in 2003, it had established a new way for people to get things done with software.
+That is gluing together third-party componenets.
+So much of modern development now follows this model.

-It's hard to find a commonly used programming language created after 2003 that didn't come with a third party package repository of some sort.
-New table stakes had been set.
+It's hard to find a commonly used programming language created after 2003 that didn't come with a third-party package repository of some sort.
+CPAN raised the table stakes for programming languages.

 <div class="notice notice--big">
-## Side Note: Back porting.
+## Side Note: Backporting.

-Ok, so you might wonder, if CPAN made Perl better and every language moving forward embraced package managers for third party code, then why didn't languages predating this just add on package managers after the fact?
+Ok, so you might wonder, if CPAN made Perl better and every language moving forward embraced package managers for third-party code, why didn't languages predating this add on package managers after the fact?

-Well, they did, but it seems like its hard to get agreement in language community after a certain point.
-I'm not sure why this is but maybe people just don't like change?
+Well, they did, but it doesn't seem obvious how to get agreement in a language community after a certain point.
+I'm not sure why this is, but maybe people don't like change?

 This is going to be a running theme.
 Once the idioms and patterns of a programming language, and a language community, have been established its hard to go back and add things on.
 At least I think this is why Javascript has NPM, Rust has crates but C++ has [dds, cpm, conan pacm, spakc, buckaroo, hunter and vcpkg](https://stackoverflow.com/questions/27866965/does-c-have-a-package-manager-like-npm-pip-gem-etc).
 You know what is better than one universally agreed upon package manager?
 Not eight of them!